-An easy way to avoid it is by taking a break every 30-60 minutes by simply stretching your head and neck by moving them around in a circular motion.
+An easy way to avoid it is by taking a break every 30-60 minutes and simply stretching your head and neck by moving them around in a circular motion.

 Generally, those who suffer from headaches use a warm compress, whereas those with migraines use a cold one.
 But whichever works for you should help ease the pain for a little while.

 There are a lot of remedies you can try to ease your headaches, but it’s often best to try and get down to the root cause of it, to prevent them from happening again.
-Taking pain killers can ease the symptoms, but if you find you're taking them regularly because your headaches are becoming regular, then taking a look at your lifestyle or diet is important.
+Taking painkillers can ease the symptoms, but if you find you're taking them regularly because your headaches are becoming too frequent, then taking a look at your lifestyle or diet is important.
 If you have any doubts and struggle with regular headaches, it's always worth having a trip to the doctors, too.

 Want to win cool prizes?